nnathan/ngatefortune/README.md

 Then run `make` and it will mirror n-gate.com and generate the fortune files `ngatehackernews` and `ngatehackernews.dat`.

-`make clean` will clean the fortune files and `make cleanall` will clean fortun files and the n-gate.com mirror.
+`make clean` will clean the fortune files and `make cleanall` will clean fortune files and the n-gate.com mirror.

 There is no guarantee to work if new weird HTML oddities are introduced in headline summaries.
 Parsing all the HTML entries was a bit of a headache to begin with.